RealCaddish/Lexington-Evictions-Map/README.md

 3. Data Processing & Analysis

-4. Dessimination of Visualizations
+4. Dissemination of Visualizations

 5. Evaluation of Effects

 6. Conclusion

-7. Citations
+7. References and Citations

  ## Chapter 1: Introduction